Matteo04052017/AnsiblePlaybook/README.md

 # AnsiblePlaybook
 This playbook allows to create a minimum but complete TANGO-controls develoment environemnt.

-TESTED OS:
-*. ubuntu:16.04

-Steps to make it work with SSH:
+Steps to make it work with RSA KEY:
 1. Edit the file "hosts" with the address(es) to want to manage. (if not localhost)
 2. Add the ssh key to the managed hosts (if not localhost).
 3. Install ansible: